polca/pathways/paper.md

 bidirectional coupling between ESM and LCA.
 Yet, these studies focused on specific sectors or technologies and have not yet generalized to broader scenarios and indicators, nor have they made their implementations widely available.

+Beyond conventional pLCA approaches, several tools and frameworks have been developed that leverage LCA data to support further analysis, often through automation and integration with broader modeling frameworks.
+For example, the `ODYM-RECC` framework integrates LCA data to assess resource efficiency within climate mitigation scenarios, providing insights on material demand and supply chain impacts [@RECC:2021].
+Similarly, the `Mat-dp` tool, when supplied with suitable input data, can be used to calculate materials needed and estimate environmental impacts of transition scenarios [@Mat-dp:2022], [@Mat-dp:2024].
+However, because these tools depend on exogeneous input data, they are not designed to systematically consider the time-dependent technology mixes influencing the production system.
+This limits their ability to endogenously and dynamically assess evolving environmental impacts and material demand, restricting consistency with the scenario assessed.

 To address these challenges, the open-source library `pathways` utilizes the LCA framework `brightway` [@Mutel:2017] to systematically evaluate